hoffmangroup/segway/doc/segway.rst

 various labels.
 Here is an example of a segment table::

   label	len
-  1:4	200:2200:200
+  1:4	200:2200:50
-  0	200::200
+  0	200::50
-  4:	200::200
+  4:	200::50

-The header line with ``label`` in one column and ``len`` in another is mandatory.
-Slices are specified with a colon as in Python, and are half-open.
-So label ``1:4`` specifies labels 1, 2, and 3.
-For those labels, segment lengths between 200 and 2200 are allowed, with a 200 bp ruler.
-The ruler for every label must match each other and the option set with :option:`--ruler-scale`\=\ *scale*.
-This may become more free in the future.
+The file is tab-delimited, and the header line with ``label`` in one column and ``len`` in another is mandatory.
+The first column specifies a label or range of labels to which the constraints apply.
+In this column, a range of label values may be specified using Python slice syntax, so label ``1:4`` specifies labels 1, 2, and 3.
+Using ``4:`` for a label, as in the last row above, means all labels 4 or higher.

+The second column specifies three colon-separate values: the minimum segment length, maximum segment length, and the ruler.
+In the example above, for labels 1, 2 and 3, segment lengths between 200 and 2200 are allowed, with a 200 bp ruler.
+If either the minimum or maximum lengths are left unspecified, then no corresponding constraint is applied.

 The ruler is an efficient heuristic that decreases the memory used during inference at the cost of also decreasing the precision with which the segment duration model acts.
 Essentially, it allows the duration model to switch the behavior of the rest of the model only after a multiple of *scale* bp has passed.
-Using ``4:`` for a label means all labels 4 or higher, and they are set to a minimum segment length of 200 and no maximum segment length.
+Note that the ruler for every label must be explicitly specified and must match all other ruler entries in this file, as well as the option set with :option:`--ruler-scale`\=\ *scale*.
+(This may become more free in the future.)

-Due to the lack of an epilogue in the model, it is possible to get one segment per sequence that actually does not meet.
+Due to the lack of an epilogue in the model, it is possible to get one segment per sequence that actually does not meet the minimum segment length.
 This is expected and will be fixed in a future release.

 Note that increasing hard minimum or maximum length constraints will